Anger Management Counseling Techniques To Control Rage

 Medically reviewed by Andrea Brant, LMHC

-Anger can be a powerful emotion with the potential to affect anyone, regardless of their personality.
-It might have several causes.
+However, anger can also be a powerful emotion with the potential to affect anyone, regardless of their personality.
+When anger escalates or persists, it can impact an individual’s relationships, career, and physical and mental health.
+Unmanaged anger can have several causes.
 For example, some people may feel angry after misplacing the television remote, missing a deadline at work, or discovering damage to their property.
 At times, anger can be a secondary emotion to other emotions like fear or disgust.

 This guide examines anger management counseling and how licensed therapists can benefit those living with overwhelming anger, hostility, or rage.
 You can also learn anger management techniques designed to control and cope with distress.